consolidation/cgr/README.md

 ## Limitations

 Composer will also load Composer Plugins from the "global" Composer project.
 This is rare; however, if you would like to install a Composer Installer globally, then you must use the `composer global require` command directly.
 The cgr script isolates the projects it installs from each other to avoid potential conflicts between dependencies; this isolation also makes any Composer Plugins unavailable in the global context.

+Cgr cannot be used to install components that require non-stable dependencies.

 ## Alternative Solutions